dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Peer to Peer (P2P)

-The transfer of an asset from one person to another without any intermediating party, such as banks.
+The direct transfer of assets or data between individuals without intermediaries.

 #### Peer to Peer (P2P) Protocol

-A network model in which two or more persons exchange resources and assets through a decentralized network, rather than using a centralized server.
+A decentralized network model where users exchange resources directly without a centralized server.

 #### PLONK

-The industry-standard zk-SNARK used by several blockchains that focus on granting privacy to users.
+A widely-used zk-SNARK protocol that enables privacy-focused blockchain applications.

 #### PLOOKup

-A portmanteau of “PLONK” and “lookup”.
-PLOOKup is a function used to reduce the costs associated with otherwise expensive “ZK-SNARK unfriendly” operations.
+A function combining PLONK and lookup tables to reduce costs of zk-SNARK operations.

 #### PLONKup

-A portmanteau of “PLONK” and “PLOOKup”.
-PLONKup is an implementation of PLONK that is optimized to generate zero knowledge proofs of complex functions faster but without consuming any additional gas.
+An optimized implementation of PLONK that generates zero-knowledge proofs faster for certain use-cases without additional gas costs.

 #### Poseidon

-The fastest zero-knowledge friendly cryptographic hash function.
+A fast, zero-knowledge friendly cryptographic hash function.

 #### Private Key

-A string of data that permits a user to access, exchange, and spend assets stored within a digital wallet.
+A string of data that permits a user to access, exchange, and spend assets in a digital wallet.

 #### Prover

-The first block of a blockchain.
+A prover is an entity that is responsible for generating zero-knowledge proofs.
+The proof is used to verify certain statements, without revealing the underlying data.

 #### Provisioner

-A network user who is staking at least 1,000 $DUSK and competes to participate in a provisioner committee.
+A network participant staking at least 1,000 DUSK who competes to join the provisioner committee.

 #### Provisioner Committee

-A group of provisioners responsible for selecting a new uniform block to be added to the blockchain.
+A group of provisioners tasked with selecting and proposing new blocks for the blockchain.

 #### Provisioner Key